bisforboman/exjobb/README.md

 In a report from Medaglia et al., they list some examples on solutions for IoT development [2], “For example, mobile devices could adopt silent mode when entering a meeting room if this is the request of the meeting moderator, alert the user and turn off the radio before entering sensitive medical areas or detect when the user enters the car and connect to its sound system.”.
 But also raises interesting questions regarding privacy; who decides when a device should be turned on/off, how will the decider know that a device should be turned on/off and how will this decision be communicated?

+Also in a paper from Weber [3], he examplified situations concerning privacy, "The attribution of tags to objects may not be known to users, and there may not be an acoustic or visual signal to draw the attention of the object’s user.
+Thereby, individuals can be followed without them even knowing about it and would leave their data or at least traces thereof in cyberspace.
+Thereby, individuals can be followed without them even knowing about it and would leave their data or at least traces thereof in cyberspace.
+Further aggravating the problem, it is not anymore only the state that is interested in collecting the respective data, but also private actors such as marketing enterprises."
+Which clearly explains the problems with weak privacy.

 The lack of privacy in these devices makes this subject an important one especially with the increasing number of IoT devices.
 Miorandi et al. [1] thinks it is one of the key issues, along with security, with IoT devices makes the subject of this thesis a relevant one.

 ## Goals & Challenges